From March 2020 all activities are suspended UFN

 Three Brethren U3A (3BU3A) - Scottish Charity Number SC039266, is based in Galashiels.
 Membership is drawn from all around - Clovenfords, Earlston, Galashiels, Hawick, Jedburgh, Kelso, Melrose, Newtown St Boswells, Peebles, Selkirk, St Boswells, Stow and Tweedbank.

-U3A (the abbreviation for 'University of the Third Age') is a charitable self-help organisation for people no longer in full time employment.
+The U3A is a charitable self-help organisation for people no longer in full time employment.
 The aim is to provide educational, creative and leisure opportunities in a friendly environment.
 We are a member of the Third Age Trust – the national support and advisory body for local U3A groups throughout the UK, for more information use the U3A tab.

 The Three Brethren are stone cairns built in the 16th century by the lairds of Yair, Philiphaugh and Selkirk, to mark the boundaries of their lands.
 It is a photo of these cairns that you will see on opening our website.
 To see a copy use the Gallery tab.